Wilko01/CV_Floor_Pump/README.md

 •	Use a LED display TM1637 to indicate the current in and out temperature.
 2 most left are CV in.
 The two most right figures are CV out.

 ### ESPEasy installation
+See the instructions in 'Arduino projects and programming' (not listed here)

 ### ESPEasy Configuration